Anuradhapura Maha Viharaya

-In the 5th century, the "Mahavihara" was possibly the most sophisticated university in southern or eastern Asia.
-Many international scholars visited and learned many disciplines under highly structured instruction.
+In the 5th century, the Mahāvihāra was likely the most advanced center of learning in southern or eastern Asia.
+It attracted numerous international scholars, who studied a wide range of disciplines under a highly structured system of instruction.

 Theravada monastic groups

 Early history

-Three subdivisions of Theravāda existed in Sri Lanka during much of Buddhism's early history there: Mahāvihāra, Abhayagiri vihāra, and Jetavana.
-Mahāvihāra was the first tradition established, whereas monks who had separated from the Mahāvihāra tradition established Abhayagiri vihāra and Jetavana vihāra.
+During much of the early history of Buddhism in Sri Lanka, three major subdivisions developed: the Mahāvihāra, the Abhayagiri Vihāra, and Jetavana Vihāra.
+The Mahāvihāra was the earliest tradition, while the Abhayagiri and Jetavana traditions were later established by monks who separated from it.
 According to A.K.
-Warder, the Indian Mahīśāsaka sect also established itself in Sri Lanka concurrently with Theravāda, into which it was later absorbed.
-Northern regions of Sri Lanka also seem to have been ceded to sects from India at certain times.
+Warder, the Indian Mahīśāsaka sect also took root in Sri Lanka alongside Theravāda, before eventually being absorbed into it.
+At various points, the northern regions of the island appear to have been ceded to sects originating from India.

-According to the Mahavamsa, the Anuradhapura mahavihara was destroyed during sectarian conflicts with the monks of the Abhayagiri vihāra during the 4th century.
-These Mahayana monks incited Mahasena of Anuradhapura to destroy Anuradhapura vihāra.
-As a result of this, a later king expelled the Mahayanins from Sri Lanka.
+According to Mahavamsa, the Anuradhapura Mahāvihāra was destroyed in the 4th century during sectarian conflicts with the monks of the Abhayagiri Vihāra.
+These Mahayana-oriented monks are said to have incited King Mahasena of Anuradhapura to demolish the Mahāvihāra.
+In response, a later ruler expelled the Mahāyānists from Sri Lanka..

 The traditional Theravadin account provided by the Mahavamsa stands in contrast to the writings of the Chinese Buddhist monk Faxian, who journeyed to India and Sri Lanka in the early 5th century (between 399 and 414 CE).
 He first entered Sri Lanka around 406 CE and began writing about his experiences in detail.
-He recorded that the Mahavihara was not only intact, but housed 3000 monks.
-He also provides an account of a cremation at Mahavihara that he personally attended of a highly respected śramaṇa who attained the arhatship.
-Faxian also recorded the concurrent existence of the Abhayagiri Vihara, and that this monastery housed 5000 monks.
+He recorded that the Mahāvihāra was not only intact, but housed 3000 monks.
+He also provides an account of a cremation at Mahāvihāra that he personally attended of a highly respected śramaṇa who attained the arhatship.
+Faxian also recorded the concurrent existence of the Abhayagiri Vihāra, and that this monastery housed 5000 monks.
 In the 7th century CE, Xuanzang also describes the concurrent existence of both monasteries in Sri Lanka.
-Xuanzang wrote of two major divisions of Theravāda in Sri Lanka, referring to the Abhayagiri tradition as the "Mahāyāna Sthaviras," and the Mahāvihāra tradition as the "Hīnayāna Sthaviras."
+Xuanzang wrote of two major divisions of Theravāda in Sri Lanka, referring to the Abhayagiri tradition as the "Mahāyāna Sthaviras," and the Mahāvihāra tradition as the "Hīnayāna Sthaviras".
 Xuanzang further writes, "The Mahāvihāravāsins reject the Mahāyāna and practice the Hīnayāna, while the Abhayagirivihāravāsins study both Hīnayāna and Mahāyāna teachings and propagate the Tripiṭaka."